-Scenario 1: The higher average capacity factor for this plant increases the denominator in the formula; hence, the LCOE will be lower, at least assuming that all other input parameters remain the same.
+Scenario 1: The higher average capacity factor for this plant increases the denominator in the formula; hence, the LCOE of hydropwer will be lower for this example; at least assuming that all other input parameters remain the same.

 Planning and building a hydropower plant is a lengthy and expensive process.
 Civil construction work, including the construction of the dam itself along with tunnels, canals and the powerhouse, accounts for the largest share of installation costs.
 By contrast, O&M costs, ranging between 1-6% (latter for smaller projects because of fewer economies of scale) are lower than for comparable fossil-fueled plants.
 Typically, long lead times that are caused by extensive site surveys, inflow data collection, environmental assessments and permit acquisition, cause the cost of ownership to play a significant role.